lyndon025/playtested/src/content/article/2023-05-29-what-if-resident-evil-had-1-bit-graphics-and-a-blind-protagonist--beta-impressions---i-se.md

 ---
-title: "What if Resident Evil had 1-bit graphics and a blind protagonist? | Beta Impressions - I See You"
+author: lyndonguitar
+category: Review
-description: "I See You is a narratively-driven adventure game where players assume the role of a blind man in search of his missing girlfriend.
-Games that delve into unique perspectives and disabilities can offer a fresh and immersive experience, and this particular game leverages blindness as a gameplay mechanic."
+description: I See You is a narratively-driven adventure game where players assume the role of a blind man in search of his missing girlfriend.
+Games that delve into unique perspectives and disabilities can offer a fresh and immersive experience, and this particular game leverages blindness as a gameplay mechanic.
+featured: false
 pubDate: 2023-05-29
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "i-see-you"]
+tags:
-featured: false
+- taptap
+- i-see-you
-thumb: ""
+thumb: ''
+title: What if Resident Evil had 1-bit graphics and a blind protagonist? | Beta Impressions
+  - I See You
 ---

 I See You is a narratively-driven adventure game where players assume the role of a blind man in search of his missing girlfriend.
 Games that delve into unique perspectives and disabilities can offer a fresh and immersive experience, and this particular game leverages blindness as a gameplay mechanic.